rpm-software-management/rpm/docs/manual/macros.md

 Macros may also be automatically included from /usr/lib/rpm/macros.
 In addition, rpm itself defines numerous macros.
-To display the current set, add "%dump" to the beginning of any spec file, process with rpm, and examine the output from stderr.
+To display the current set, add `%dump` to the beginning of any spec file, process with rpm, and examine the output from stderr.

 ## Conditionally Expanded Macros